Meet Our Therapists

 LICSW, CIMHP

 Using a collaborative and holistic approach, Caroline tailors evidence-based practices and techniques to meet each client’s unique needs.
 Her passion lies in guiding clients through transformative change, helping them move from feeling “stuck” to living fulfilling, purposeful lives.
-She creates a safe, supportive space for healing and fosters corrective relational experiences to address past wounds.

 As a certified EMDR therapist, Caroline partners with clients to process past traumas with this highly effective therapy.
 Her clients describe EMDR as life-changing and she takes great joy in witnessing their healing from their past.
 Her warm, person-centered approach encourages clients to embrace their authentic selves while gently challenging them to grow.
 By incorporating the mind+ body connection into her practice, Caroline ensures a comprehensive focus on physical and mental wellness.
 Caroline incorporates spirituality into therapy session upon request, drawing from her Christian worldview to support clients in their faith journey.